 Many of these dogs are prey driven like their Husky parents.

-As Husky mixes, many Pomskies tend to have strong prey drives.
+As Husky mixes, the Pomsky tends to have strong prey drives.
 In other words, don’t be surprised if your pup has a tendency of chasing small animals—it’s just one of the things that they’ve inherited from their wolf-like parents.
 Considering this, you probably don’t want to let them off leash; they might just run after a squirrel that’s scurrying across the street.

 You May be Better Off Getting an Alaskan Klee Kai